Millisecond Pulsars from Accretion Induced Collapse as the Origin of the Galactic Centre Gamma-ray Excess Signal: Binary-star evolution (BSE) code

-To evolve a model population of binaries up to AIC, we have used the state-of-the-art binary-star evolution (BSE) code \cite{Hurley2000, Hurley2002, Hurley2013}.
-BSE takes as input stellar zero age main sequence (ZAMS) masses, $M_{\rm 1,ZAMS}$ and $M_{\rm 2,ZAMS}$ for the primary and secondary respectively (where $M_{\rm 1,ZAMS}$ $\geq$ $M_{\rm 2,ZAMS}$), and the initial binary separation, $a$.
-We adopt the following empirically-motivated, ``off-the-shelf'' parameter choices (see \aref{ssec:initparams} for detailed justifications and motivations): i) We assume a binary star fraction of 70\% \cite{Ruiter2019}; ii) We draw $M_{1,ZAMS}$ from the initial mass function of \cite{Kroupa1993} iii) Secondary masses are drawn from a flat mass ratio distribution \cite{Ferrario2012,Hurley2002}; iv) Initial eccentricities are set to zero; v) Orbital periods at zero age are drawn from a log-uniform distribution and range from $10$ days to $10^4$ days \cite{DucheneKraus2013}; vi) The common envelope efficiency factor (see \aref{sec:CE}) is set to $\alpha_{\rm CE}=1$ \cite{Ruiter2019}; vii) The binding energy parameter $\lambda_{\rm b}$ is calculated using the Cambridge STARS code \citep{Eggleton1971, Pols1995, Pols98}; and viii) Magnetic fields are assigned to each nascent AIC NS via random sampling from the log-normal magnetic field distribution of \cite{Ploeg2020}.
-Our synthetic population consists of ${\sim} 6.3\times 10^7$ binary systems which, given the parameters above, would be hosted by an overall stellar population of $2.0 \times 10^9 M_\odot$ ZAMS mass.
+Before a detailed description of each characteristic or parameter choice we make, we provide a brief summary of our model binary population: i) A binary star fraction of 70\% is adopted \cite{Ruiter2019}; ii) $M_{1,ZAMS}$'s are drawn from the initial mass function of \cite{Kroupa1993}; iii) $M_{\rm 2,ZAMS}$'s are drawn from a flat mass ratio distribution \cite{Ferrario2012,Hurley2002}; iv) Initial eccentricities are set to zero; v) Orbital periods at zero age are drawn from a log-uniform distribution covering $10$ to $10^4$ days \cite{DucheneKraus2013}; vi) Common envelope efficiency factor (see S.I.~sec.~1) is set to $\alpha_{\rm CE}=1$ \cite{Ruiter2019}; vii) The binding energy parameter $\lambda_{\rm b}$ is calculated using the Cambridge STARS code \cite{Eggleton1971, Pols1995, Pols98}; and viii) Magnetic fields are assigned to each nascent NS via random sampling from the log-normal distribution of \cite{Ploeg2020}.

+{\bf Secondary masses:} It is standard practice in numerical binary population synthesis calculations and supported by observations of binary systems in the Galaxy \cite{Moe2013,Mazeh2003}, that companion secondary masses be described by a flat distribution relative to primary masses: $0<q=M_{2,ZAMS}/M_{1,ZAMS}<1$.

+{\bf Initial eccentricity:} Because the detailed calculations of \cite{Hurley2002} have shown that orbits circularise before Roche lobe overflow occurs and that it is not necessary to include a distribution of eccentricities in population synthesis of interacting binaries, in our BPS we initialise all binaries with circular orbits (see also \cite{Willems2002,Hurley2010, Moe2017,Ruiter2019}).